GAME DEVELOPMENT PROPOSAL

 When Nova finds out she is a robot in my source narrative, it's difficult to reveal/show in the game,

 as it is a 2D side scroller.
-The view of Nova will be side on in order to not break immersion, but can
+The view of Nova will be side on in order to not break immersion, but can make the player feel less connected to the character because the view can make them feel like they

 are spectating.
 Maybe the reveal would have worked better in a 3D game, because the point of